ilonabass/hpl-study-LB-TEMPLATE/SETUP.md

 3. Create an API Token on Dataverse (click your username the top-right > API Token > Create Token). **Paste this into your Excel spreadsheet next to `DATAVERSE_API`.**

-Until you do step 5 the app still runs, it just keeps completed sessions in the browser's localStorage instead of uploading them.

 ## 4. DataPipe (the intermediary between the study and Dataverse)

 1. Make an account at https://pipe.jspsych.org (DataPipe).